SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/machine-profiles.md

 #### Using a shift plan

 Shift plans are optional and control the way the OEE calculation is performed.
-The shift plan tells the OEE application when production is planned to happen as opposed to breaks, refitting times, and non-production times (for example weekends).
+The shift plan tells the OEE web app when production is planned to happen as opposed to breaks, refitting times, and non-production times (for example weekends).
 It provides the baseline for the Availability calculation.
 If no shift plan is provided, it is assumed the machine is running 24/7 for 100% Availability.

-The OEE application provides a REST API to push the shift plans to the application.
+The OEE web app provides a REST API to push the shift plans to the web app.
 This REST API can either be invoked from Postman, the {{< product-c8y-iot >}} UI, or any other system that can access the {{< product-c8y-iot >}} tenant.

 The REST API can be reached at https://[server]/service/oee-bundle/mes/shiftplan and offers two methods: